jacobmcerlean/Functional-Estimation-Manifolds-SDEs/readme.txt

-Functional Estimation of Manifold Valued Diffusion Processes Jacob McErlean and Hau Tieng Wu https://arxiv.org/pdf/2603.20945
+Functional Estimation of Manifold Valued Diffusion Processes Jacob McErlean and Hau-Tieng Wu https://arxiv.org/pdf/2603.20945

 This repository accompanies the above paper and provides a complete pipeline for